|Table of Contents Search for printer HOME|

-By 2010 impacts long predicted were turning up, sooner than many had expected — acidification of the oceans, unprecedented deadly heat waves, record-breaking floods and droughts, heat-related changes in the survival of sensitive species.
+By 2010 impacts long predicted were turning up, sooner than many had expected — acidification of the oceans, unprecedented deadly heat waves, record-breaking floods and droughts, heat-related changes in the survival of sensitive species. heat-related changes in the survival of sensitive species.
+An important new field of research developed as scientists turned from predicting future impacts to showing how global warming was harming people right now, as seen in both global statistics and analyses of individual disasters.
 Most impressive, as scientists ever since Arrhenius had predicted, were changes in the Arctic.
 The summer Arctic ice pack was dwindling with unprecedented speed and Greenland was melting.
 In Antarctica, the disintegration of some ice sheets into the ocean might be irreversible.
 Meanwhile it became clear that even if all emissions could be instantly halted, the gases already in the air would bring some additional warming for millennia.
 Computer studies found that problems would get truly serious if global temperatures rose more than 1.5°C or so above the pre-industrial level, which was now almost unavoidable.

 The scientists who had been predicting for decades that the world would become significantly warmer were now obviously correct.
 Most science journalists, business leaders, and the general public had accepted the consensus.
 Only in the U.S., and to a lesser extent Canada, Australia, and Russia — nations with powerful fossil fuel industries — did important political figures continue to scoff at the evidence.
 An ever larger number of individuals, corporate entities, and government bodies at every level decided that something had to be done.